-For GSO, the Erwins partner with Pastors Rafael and Ariel Calderon (27th Street Revival Center in Camden, New Jersey) to care for about 40 children, ages 3-18.
+For the Good Samaritan Orphanage, Faith Partners works with Pastors Rafael Calderon (in the DR) and Ariel Calderon (27th Street Revival Center in Camden, New Jersey) to care for about 40 children, ages 3 to 19.
 The orphanage is located in the small town of Vallejuelo.
-With the support of many friends at New Hope and the NJ church, the Erwins have made major improvements.
-For the future, we look to provide more stable funding for GSO’s managers, David and Marta Morillo, to upgrade the facility and to create opportunities for further education.
-Construction of a chicken house was started and later completed by Pastor Rafael Calderone.
-New Hope’s Circles of Friendship donated the funds in 2012 to re-build the back-up/nighttime electrical power supply system so GSO could have electricity at night.
-New Hope is taking a team to the DR June 8-15 to help with improvements to GSO and our church partners.
-Contact Jeannie McGalliard or Krissy Bashor for more information.
+With the support of many friends at New Hope and the NJ church, we have made major improvements.
+For the future, the Erwins look to provide more stable funding for the Good Samaritan Orphanage’s managers, David and Marta Morillo, to upgrade the facility and to create opportunities for further education.
+Email a message.

 Griffith, Adam & Kristy